Bhagavad Gita Chapter 17 Verse 5 Meaning

 What is the main idea of Bhagavad Gita 17.5?

+At this point in Sraddhatraya Vibhaga Yoga, Krishna deepens His teaching on the three types.
 Those men who practice terrific austerities not prescribed by the scriptures, given to hypocrisy and egoism, driven by the force of lust and attachment.
-This verse emphasizes faith with clarity and purpose.
+The verse advances the dialogue by connecting...

 How can I apply Bhagavad Gita 17.5 in daily life?